Best Key Elements of a Good Science Fiction Novel and Why Buy Second Hand Books

 In middle school, we read Fahrenheit 451.
 That was a long time ago, but Guy Montag and his journey to preserve knowledge in a world bent on annihilating it remain vivid in my mind.
 Ray Bradbury's protagonist is a fireman who does his job, follows the rules, but has a complicated inner life that drives him to find the truth.
 Bradbury's vision of a future world is vividly depicted in the story, complete with wall screens, a robotic dog, book-burning "firemen," and looming nuclear war.
 But it's a world full of meaning, and its lessons are open to interpretation.

-Why should you buy second hand science fiction novels?
+Why should you buy second hand books?

 Nothing beats opening an old second hand crisp book and being transported to another world here at Usedbooksfactory.
 Unfortunately, the internet has displaced bookstores and second hand book shops, removing the allure of reading.
 Many people prefer to use e-readers or second hand books online rather than sifting through dusty shelves in search of an old classic.